NoraLoose/noraloose.github.io/_pages/research.md

 </figure>

 Observing systems are expensive to build and maintain, and therefore often rely on short-term funding.
 A central focus of my research is the development of quantitative and dynamics-based methods that support the design of long-term effective observing systems.
-I am interested in questions like:
+I am interested in questions such as:
 - Which information is contained in already existing observation networks?
 - What is the optimal instrument configuration, which is both cost-efficient and capable to monitor key processes and ocean variability?